EventStore/documentation/docs/cloud/use/tailscale.md

 # Connect with Tailscale

 In many organisations which work with the cloud, you can find the connection between the cloud networks and your local network already established using a Virtual Private Gateway or Site-to-Site VPN connection.
-However, if you're starting on the side and want to keep things simple, you can use Tailscale to connect to the EventStoreDB Cloud cluster.
+However, if you're starting on the side and want to keep things simple, you can use Tailscale to connect to the Event Store Cloud cluster.

 ## What is Tailscale?